 "Waiting On" Wednesday is a weekly event, hosted at Breaking the Spine, that spotlights upcoming releases that we're eagerly anticipating.

-I'm so very excited to be doing our third Waiting on Wednesday here.
-Today, I will be talking about the upcoming book Shades of Earth by Beth Revis.
+I'm so very excited to be doing this week's Waiting on Wednesday here.
+Today, I will be talking about the upcoming book Bruised by Sarah Skilton.

 Add it via: Goodreads